Persistence of stationary motion under explicit symmetry breaking perturbation

-Extending Theorem \ref{crit} and Corollary \ref{persistance of equilibria} to the case of relative equilibria is a bit more challenging because we must take into account the conservation of momentum and the corresponding non-degeneracy condition takes into account the ambient symplectic structure.
+Extending Theorem \ref{crit} and Corollary \ref{persistence of equilibria} to the case of relative equilibria is more subtle because we must take into account the conservation of momentum and the corresponding non-degeneracy condition takes into account the ambient symplectic structure.
 This question is treated in Section \ref{s: symmetry breaking for RE}.
-Whereas equilibria are just critical points of the Hamiltonian function $h$, relative equilibria are critical points of the restriction of this same function to a level set $\J_G^{-1}(\mu)$ of the momentum map, the problem being that as the group changes, so do these level sets.
+Whereas equilibria are critical points of the Hamiltonian function $h$, relative equilibria are critical points of the restriction of this same function to a level set of the momentum map, the problem being that as the group changes, so do these level sets.
 Let $m\in M$ be one of those critical points.
 The element $\xi\in\mathfrak{g}$ playing the role of a Lagrange multiplier is called the velocity of $m$, which is in general not unique when the action is not free.
-For that reason, we refer to a relative equilibrium as a pair $(m,\xi)\in M\times \mathfrak{g}$.
+For that reason we refer to a relative equilibrium as a pair $(m,\xi)\in M\times \mathfrak{g}$.
 We denote the underlying Lagrange function associated to $\xi$ by $h^\xi = h-\phi_G^\xi$, where $\phi_G^{\xi}(m):=\langle \Phi_G(m),\xi\rangle$ is a $G_{\xi}$-invariant function on $M$.
 It is called the \emph{augmented Hamiltonian}.